 - Red Teams can also be a good tool, but you also need to balance that by not breaking trust with internal customers (e.g. so you are not perceived as showing how dumb they are by breaking into their systems)

-Threat modeling and security reviews: how importand and how do you scale?
+Threat modelling and security reviews: how important and how do you scale?

-- Use MITRE ATT&CK framework as the basis for thread modeling, so that the whole detection is improved
+- Use MITRE ATT&CK framework as the basis for thread modelling, so that the whole detection is improved

 AppSec pipelines: What static/dynamic analysis has brought the highest ROI?